Truly Texas Mexican, The Movie

-Comida casera was made famous in the late 1800s by indigenous businesswomen, chefs, who operated outdoor diners in Alamo Plaza in downtown San Antonio.
-Later called chili queens, they were eventually harassed and forced out of business by new dining regulations of the growing city center.
+It’s the “comida casera,” (home cooking) of contemporary Texas Mexican American families.
+Comida casera was made famous in the late 1800s by indigenous businesswomen, chefs, who operated outdoor diners in downtown San Antonio.
+Later dubbed “Chili Queens,” the chefs were harassed and forced out of business, victims of racism.

-This unique cuisine opens up a view of what it means to be “American.”
-It offers a new type of encounter with the other, one of understanding, building a table where ALL ARE WELCOME.
+Food narrates who we are and constructs new ways of understanding what it means to be “American.”
+Texas Mexican food offers a new type of cultural encounter.
+One of understanding, building a table where ALL ARE WELCOME.

 DURATION: 90 minutes